Wednesday, January 9, 2019

 Physical Grounding

-I realized a few years ago that nature has given us a way to stay grounded or connected with our roots.
+A few years ago, I realized that nature has given us a way to stay grounded or connected with our roots.
 With our busy lifestyle and stressful day-to-day routine, we must remember to be dropped.
 Our mind takes us somewhere else, and we do not feel the natural elements of the earth for healing.
 Back in my hometown about 3 years ago, I put some medium-sized fine stones to add natural ingredients to our little garden.
 I would then invite my mother to take a barefoot walk with me.
 It gives a physical grounding effect aside from the natural reflexology it provides.

 May this year bring me to places close to nature and experience real physical grounding.
 To leave footprints in the sand, camp by the beach, and sit on the shore.